 Records may need to be submitted monthly, quarterly or yearly, or just kept in your care, and made available upon request.

-Some items found in a portfolio are: Number of hours of instruction, materials used, work completed, description of material covered in each subject, your child’s grade or written evaluation in each subject and standardized test results (if applicable).
+Some items found in a portfolio are: Number of hours of instruction, materials used, work completed, description of material covered in each subject, your child's grade or written evaluation in each subject and standardized test results (if applicable), and a sampling of your child's work from throughout the year.

 Standardized tests may need to be administered in certain grade levels and results submitted to local officials or other governing authorities.